Navigator365/Notes/content/Crypto/TLS.md

+TODO: How does TLS respond to MITM attacks?
+MITM during the handshake?
 # Handshake
 So we all know how HTTP works.
 You type something in, it gets resolved via DNS, and you get served with whatever beautiful content you want.